MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-pretrained-models-install.md

   - intro-installation
 monikerRange: "=sql-server-2016||=sql-server-2017||=sql-server-ver15||=sql-server-linux-ver15"
 ---
-# Install pre-trained machine learning models on SQL Server
+# Install pretrained machine learning models on SQL Server

 [!INCLUDE [SQL Server 2016 2017 2019](../../includes/applies-to-version/sqlserver2016-2019-only.md)]

 This article applies to [!INCLUDE [sssql16-md](../../includes/sssql16-md.md)], [!INCLUDE [sssql17-md](../../includes/sssql17-md.md)], and [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)].

-This article explains how to use PowerShell to add free pre-trained machine learning models for *sentiment analysis* and *image featurization* to a SQL Server instance having R or Python integration.
-The pre-trained models are built by Microsoft and ready-to-use, added to an instance as a post-install task.
+This article explains how to use PowerShell to add free pretrained machine learning models for *sentiment analysis* and *image featurization* to a SQL Server instance having R or Python integration.
+The pretrained models are built by Microsoft and ready-to-use, added to an instance as a post-install task.
 For more information about these models, see the [Resources](#bkmk_resources) section of this article.

 Beginning with [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)], runtimes for R, Python, and Java, are no longer installed with SQL Setup.
-Instead, install your desired R and/or Python custom runtime(s) and packages.
+Instead, install your desired R and/or Python custom runtimes and packages.
 For more information, see [Install SQL Server 2022 Machine Learning Services (Python and R) on Windows](sql-machine-learning-services-windows-install-sql-2022.md).

-Once installed, the pre-trained models are considered an implementation detail that power specific functions in the MicrosoftML (R) and microsoftml (Python) libraries.
+Once installed, the pretrained models are considered an implementation detail that power specific functions in the MicrosoftML (R) and microsoftml (Python) libraries.
 You should not (and cannot) view, customize, or retrain the models, nor can you treat them as an independent resource in custom code or paired other functions.

 To use the pretrained models, call the functions listed in the following table.